Skip to main contentSkip to navigation

 • Voice Prints: Individual Signatures and Recognition in Mice (Austrian Science Foundation (FWF grant)

-TV-Tipp: W wie wissen - ZDF 1
+TV-Tipp: W wie wissen - SWR 1

 On Sat, 07 November 2020 the German SWR TV-station brought a documentary about mouse song and scent communication in its series W wie Wissen.
 The programme, which is in German, can be viewed anytime in the TV-Thek